jason2133/mlops/README.md

   </tr>
 </table>
 <p align="center">
-  Table.
-2 Comparison of the performance of forecasting models
+  Table 2.
+Comparison of the performance of forecasting models
 </p>
 <br/>